ankushg/btao.org/_posts/2021-09-08-arbitrary-code-execution-as-a-feature.md

 [^1]: Specifically, CVE-2021-32803, CVE-2021-32804, CVE-2021-37701, CVE-2021-37712, CVE-2021-37713, CVE-2021-39134, and CVE-2021-39135.

+[^2]: No more recent data is available, and work on npm’s Security Insights API/malware database seems to have stalled.

-[^2]: You do get the added security feature of integrity checking when installing via a package manager as opposed to `curl | bash`.
+[^3]: You do get the added security feature of integrity checking when installing via a package manager as opposed to `curl | bash`.
 This prevents e.g. MITM attacks, but don’t forget that packages in open-source registries are mostly trash, with the occasional piece of malware or genuinely useful code floating around.